Spirent/openperf/doc/dev-guide.md

 virtual uint16_t transform(packet_buffer* input[], uint16_t input_length, packet_buffer* output[]) = 0;
 ```

-As well as the move semantics for those two methods (which is defined as the default semantics since the test source only has copyable data members.
+As well as the move semantics for those two methods (which is defined as the default semantics since the test source only has copyable data members).

 ```C++
 test_source(test_source&& other) = default;